Challa-Akshay-Santoshi/CS3390-Funadamentals-of-Machine-Learning/FOML_Assignment1/Question1/Readme.md

     -- OPEN THE FILE WITH APPROPRIATE APPLICATION.
 IT IS BETTER BE JUPYTER NOTEBOOK

-    -- The just run all blocks together
+    -- Then just run all blocks together